r/financialindependence

 r/financialindependence is a Subreddit for Personal finance seekers and FIRE chasers with roughly 2.4M members.
 It has been around since 2011.
 It uses a forum format for communication.
 It is the 2nd largest community in the Financial Independence topic page.

 Roughly 94K members have joined in the past year.
-Popular discussion topics include Fi, Fire, and Struggling.
-Common discussion themes are Money Talk and Advice Requests.
+Popular discussion topics include Fire, Fi, and Struggling.
+Common discussion themes are Money Talk and Pain & Anger.
 Product recommendations often mention books, financial advisor, and investment app.

 On Reddit